benjiqq/NuBot/README.md

 Let's examine the case where a 10,000,000 NBT custodial grant is given for the purpose of distributing a shareholder dividend in Peercoin.
 Such a custodian will deposit 10,000,000 NBT in a single or multiple exchanges.
 In our use case we will use a single exchange.
 Once the NBT deposit is credited, the custodian will start the trading bot, indicate they are a sell side custodian and indicate that orders should be created, although nothing specific about the order should be entered by the user.
 The trading bot should offer the entire balance of NBT for sale using the formula of one USD + transaction fee + one pricing increment.
 Let's say our exchange has a transaction fee of 0.2%.
 Some exchanges allow the fee to be discovered through their API, while others do not.
 If the fee can be found through the API, it will.
 If not, the user should be asked to specify the transaction fee.
 Let's say this exchange supports 4 decimal places in its order book on the NBT/USD pair.
 Using our formula above, the trading bot would place an sell order for 10,000,000 NBT at a price of 1.0021.
 The reason it should be 1.0021 instead of 1.002 is that we want dual side sell orders to be executed first, so their funds can be returned to providing buy side liquidity.
 Each time an order is placed, cancelled or filled (even partially), the *liquidityinfo* Nu client RPC method is called.
 Details about this method can be found in the Liquidity Pool Tracking section.
 Calling *liquidityinfo* will have the effect of transmitting the size of the buy and sell liquidity pool the local trading bot is managing to all known Nu peers.

-See [Attached Diagrams](#diagram-sell) for a visual flowchart.
+See Attached Diagrams for a visual flowchart.

 ## Other strategies

 There might be adjusted versions of the two strategies explained above.
 To request a custom build of NuBot to fulfil a particular custodial grant, [get in touch](http://discuss.nubits.com/category/nubits/automated-trading).

-Alternative strategies currently under development :
+Alternative strategies  :
 * *Secondary Peg Strategy* : a strategy to let custodian trade of pairs different from NBT/USD .
-* *KTms Strategy* : dual side Strategy with 10% of proceedings from sales kept in balance.
+* *KTms Strategy* : dual side Strategy with x% of proceeds from sales kept in balance.
 Link to [KTm's custodial proposal](http://discuss.nubits.com/t/proposal-to-operate-a-nubits-grant-to-provide-early-stage-dual-side-liquidity-and-shareholder-dividends/120/25) .

 #Using NuBot
 ##Disclaimer .
 Use NuBot at your own risk